 The concept of a Connected Entity is tied to the meaning of ‘control’.

 The definition of controls depends on the type of entity/entities we are dealing with and broadly, an entity is a Connected Entity of another entity if:

-- either controls the other; or
+- either control the other; or

-- both entities are controlled by the same 3rd
+- Both entities are controlled by the same 3rd